 Planned interruptions

-Visit our planned power cut portal
+Visit our planned power outage portal

 Business customers

-If your business uses commercial freezers, you should empty them or make alternative power arrangements (such as a generator) as they will only tolerate short interruptions in power.
+If your business uses commercial freezers, you should empty them or make alternative power arrangements (such as a generator), as they will only tolerate short interruptions in power.

 Live power cuts map